 The fee structure depends on the nationality of the passport holder and type/duration of visa applied.
 It ranges from $5 for a to $50 for a visa with a one-year validity.

-Apart from the state owned Indian Airlines and Alliance Air, private airlines like Jet Airways and Sahara Airlines operate to various destinations all over the country.
-All state capitals and major towns are connected by air.
-If you are arriving into another city (other than Mumbai) take a flight to Pune, which is approximately an hour's drive from Kamshet.
+If you have entered the country through another Indian city (besides Mumbai) book a domestic flight to Pune ( this airport is an hour away a shorter drive and therefore more convenient which is approximately an hour’s drive from Kamshet.
 A prepaid taxi service from the airport will bring you in to Kamshet.
+You can also book an OLA or Uber from Pune to Kamshet if you have the app.
 Remember to mail us for the directions to our base (Native Place).
 Alternatively ask for our airport to site pick up service.

 Getting flight tickets is not usually a problem but it is advisable to book in advance.

 India Standard Time is 5.5 hours (5 hours 30 minutes) ahead of Greenwich Mean Time.
 GMT+5.5, and Indian Standard TIme does not operate Daylight-Saving Time.

 Where possible choose a destination, tour operator or hotel with a proven ethical and environmental commitment, and if in doubt ask.
 Spend money on local produce (rather than on imported) goods and services and use common sense when bargaining – Your few dollars saved may be a week’s salary to others.

 Use water and electricity carefully.
 Travelers may receive preferential supply while the needs of local communities are overlooked.
 Learn about local etiquette and culture – consider local norms and behaviour and

 dress appropriately for local cultures and situations (e.g. while visiting places of worship).